-3. That Section E3.4 is amended by adding a new subsection E.3.4.7 'Hamlet Estate Residential' and the following text:
+3. That Section E3.4 is amended with the addition of the following new subsection E.3.4.3 'Hamlet Estate Residential' and the following text, and that subsequent subsections are renumbered accordingly:

 "Permitted uses and applicable policies in the Hamlet Estate Residential designation shall be in accordance with Section H4 of this Plan.